 Players returning from injury are not always fully healed.
 We have seen a very recent case of this with Mike Carp who has once again been placed on the disabled list with shoulder woes.
 This small burst of production from Guti may not prove his abilities for the season, but it does validate his health.
 He’s healthy, and reformed.
 His IBS for all intents and purposes, seems to be under control.
 We have no idea whether or not we will ever again see the 2009 form of the JJ Putz gem, but we do know that whatever production he provides, good or bad, we cannot pin any of it on IBS.

 We can only hope that Gutierrez can continue to provide an offensive injection and perhaps add some stability to an extremely volatile line-up.
 These numbers, in their limited spectrum, are in way an indication of sustained success.
 They only indicate health.
 No matter how hot Guti may be, if he was still stricken with health issues these kinds of numbers would be impossible to produce.
 Franklin Gutierrez in healthy, and that in itself is plenty of reason for celebration.

-Topics: Franklin Gutierrez
+Tags: Franklin Gutierrez